MengeCrowdSim/Menge/doc/mengeDetails/sceneSpec.md

 @section sec_sceneAgentProfile Agent Profile Definitions

-Menge allows for crowds made up of a heterogeneous population.
+%Menge allows for crowds made up of a heterogeneous population.
 This heterogeneity can be realized using two complementary mechanisms: profiles and distributions.
 An agent profile reflects the idea that there may be different classifications of agents (e.g., old/young, male/female, etc.)  These different classifications (or *profiles*) arise from the idea that the agents which belong to different profiles are possessed of quite different property values.
 However, inside a single profile, there can still be variability across the agents.
 This is done using *distributions*.
 For example, agents modelling young male pedestrians may have a mean preferred walking speed of 1.5 m/s with a standard deviation of 0.1 m/s.
 In contrast, old females would have a mean walking speed of 0.9 m/s and a standard deviation of 0.05 m/s.

 Ultimately, the agent profile is directly concerned with defining *per-agent* parameters.
 We specify an agent profile in the following manner: